Alex141/CalcBinding/README.md

 ##Restrictions

-1. If at least one of the properties involved in expression is null while binding initialization, then expression will not be evaluated.
+1. If at least one of the properties involved in expression is null while binding initialization, then expression will not be evaluated, until all properties at least one time will not be not null.
+Then null property will not have any effect on epxression evaluation.
- (fix in the future)

 2. CalcBinding don't support your custom conveters at all now.
-I hope this will be fixed in nearly future.
-You can help to the project resolving this [issue](https://github.com/Alex141/CalcBinding/issues/1)
+I did not invent the case for which it would be required in CalcBinding.

-3. In path expression you can't use .Net classes and methods such as Math or method ToString().
-I hope this will be fixed in nearly future.
+3. In path expression you can't use any .Net classes except of Math class.